Last night I posted a pic of my dinner (sprinkled with Nutritional Yeast) on Instagram.

 No. Nutritional Yeast is an inactive yeast.
 It does not have fermenting power (like yeast for brewing beer or baking bread).

 It comes in both powdered and flaked forms, and tastes nutty, slightly cheesy and kind of creamy.
 Many vegans use it as a cheese flavoring substitute, adding it to gravies, sauces, and mac n’ cheese style dishes.

 What are health benefits of eating Nutritional Yeast?

 It is a good source of protein, dietary fiber, vitamins and minerals.
 Vitamin B-12 is ESSENTIAL for construction and regeneration of red blood cells, food metabolism, and maintaining a healthy nervous system.
 Many of us Vegetarians and Vegans do not get enough B-12 in our diets because it’s not found naturally in plant foods (only animal foods).
 Just one Tablespoon of NY provides 40% of the Daily Value (DV) for Vitamin B-12.
 Additionally, it’s good source of B-Complex vitamins Thiamin (B1) (180% DV per serving), Riboflavin (B2) (160% DV per serving), Niacin (B3) (70% DV per serving), Pyridoxine (B6) (140% DV per serving), Folic Acid (40% DV per serving) and Pantothenic Acid (30% DV per serving).
-As a rich source of Folic Acid, it is an ideal food for pregnant women to include in their diet.
 It is also a source for of zinc and selenium.
 Nutritional yeast is a complete protein!
 That means that out of the 18 amino acids, it contains the 9 essential amino acids that our bodies cannot produce.